 Wisconsin – Trempealeau National Wildlife Refuge

-Trempealeau National Wildlife Refuge is located in the Mississippi River flyway, the route traveled by about 40% of all waterfowl and shorebirds.
-The refuge serves as their “bed and breakfast,” and in addition to some spectacular bird watching, there are miles of pet friendly trails to explore.
+Trempealeau National Wildlife Refuge is located in the Mississippi River flyway, the migration route of about 40% of all waterfowl and shorebirds.
+The refuge serves as a “bed and breakfast” for the birds as they travel through and is home to the magnificent bald eagle.

 Iowa – Effigy Mounds National Monument